 Since hiring sound technical employees is not just about employing people who are deeply ingrained in building the technology itself, but it is also about hiring people who have good technical knowledge that applies to every facet of the business, like HR, Finance, Marketing, Sales, Product development and others.

 With the stellar growth in technology, most sales teams are presently using CRM platforms like Salesforce, Hubspot, ConvergeHub, marketing automation tools, and other software to reach out to their prospective leads and customers.

 Even, marketing activities are increasingly becoming digitally dependent and controlled by technical things like SEO (Search Engine Optimization), while finance is becoming more and more dependent on platforms like Quickbooks, Post books, SAP, or even larger and far more complex ERP systems.

 The advantage of hiring technically sound employees not only helps companies to implement better and new systems in their organizations, but they also aid organizations to make the most of their existing legacy systems.

-As in the modern world, automation is the need of the hour and is everything, in today’s world it is important for any organization to grow by means of improving efficiency and therefore maximize profits by increasing their revenue per employee.
+As in the modern world, automation is the need of the hour and is everything, in today’s world any organization needs to grow using improving efficiency and therefore maximize profits by increasing its revenue per employee.

 So how do you hire better technical talents, people with sound technical knowledge for your organization?

-In case, you are not technically savvy yourself but is the CEO of your company, it is advisable that you should consider spending some time learning about new software concepts related to your business.
+In case, you are not technically savvy yourself but is the CEO of your company, you should consider spending some time learning about new software concepts related to your business.